-The bill amends the Revised School Code to establish new requirements for emergency operations plans in Michigan schools.
-By July 1, 2026, and every three school years thereafter, school districts, intermediate school districts, public school academies, and nonpublic schools (if they choose not to exempt themselves) must conduct a review of their emergency operations plans in collaboration with local law enforcement.
-The bill also mandates that these schools develop and adopt an emergency operations plan that includes guidelines for various emergencies, such as school violence, bomb threats, and weather-related incidents.
-Additionally, the plan must be updated every three years with public input.
+This bill amends the Revised School Code to enhance the requirements for emergency operations plans in Michigan schools.
+It mandates that by July 1, 2026, and every three school years thereafter, school districts, intermediate school districts, public school academies, and nonpublic schools must conduct a review of their emergency operations plans in collaboration with local law enforcement.
+The bill also requires these institutions to develop, adopt, and update their emergency operations plans, ensuring public input is included.
+The plans must address various safety concerns, including school violence, bomb threats, and weather-related emergencies, and must now include guidelines for the use of temporary locking devices.

 Statutes affected: Substitute (H-2): 380.1308